 A person’s recovery and rehabilitation plan is important in determining the overall success of knee replacement surgery.
 A rehabilitation plan ensures that the client regain knee strength and range of movement quickly, avoid potential complications and resume independent living.

 Typically, patients may be able to leave hospital 3-5 days following knee replacements.
 The intensive rehabilitation happens in the first 6 weeks post-operation.
-However, it is important to be aware that the rehabilitation is an ongoing process and can take 6-12 months for full recovery.
+However, it is important to be aware that the rehabilitation is an ongoing process and can take up to 24 months for full recovery.
 One’s recovery often depends on their overall health condition, function, movement and strength around the knee prior to the surgery.

 It is important to get the rehabilitation plan right from the start as this will determine your long-term recovery.
 The first 6 weeks after surgery, Own Body mobile physiotherapists take care of the following: